Charles Oliveira: 2010

 In January 2010, Oliveira was named as the third-best Brazilian prospect to watch in 2010, according to Sherdog.

 Oliveira then signed for the UFC and made his debut against Darren Elkins.
 This fight was originally scheduled for The Ultimate Fighter: Team Liddell vs. Team Ortiz Finale, but was rescheduled for UFC Live: Jones vs. Matyushenko due to visa issues.
 Oliveira defeated Elkins via submission (armbar) after 41 seconds of the first round.
 Oliveira was taken down early by Elkins but quickly attempted a triangle choke, before transitioning to an armbar, forcing the tap out.
 The submission earned him the Submission of the Night award.

-Oliveira next fought against Efrain Escudero at UFC Fight Night 22 replacing an injured Matt Wiman.
+Oliveira next fought against Efraín Escudero at UFC Fight Night 22 replacing an injured Matt Wiman.
 The bout, which served as co-main event would become a catchweight bout after Escudero weighed in at 159 lb.
 Oliveira went on to defeat Escudero in the third round via standing rear-naked choke.
 Oliveira was awarded the Submission of the Night award for his second successive UFC appearance.

 Oliveira faced Jim Miller on December 11, 2010, at UFC 124.
 Oliveira was quickly submitted via kneebar in the first round; this marked the first loss of his career.